comit/sonoff-bridge/SonOTA---Espressif2Arduino---Tasmota-without-compiling.md

-This is for the lazy people that don't want to open the device, don't want to install SDKs and don't want to compile stuff ;-).
+This is for the lazy people that don't want to open the device, don't want to install SDKs and don't want to compile stuff ;-). **Warning: Many of these components are very new, nothing is guaranteed to work, you might need to solder headers to recover from bugs here.**

 You need
 * A standard WiFi
 * A different WiFi (which I created with a smartphone hotspot)
 * A PC or similar with python3 that can run SonOTA